How selling gold from Berwick-upon-Tweed by post works

 What kind of gold and silver comes to us from Berwick-upon-Tweed?

 Berwick-upon-Tweed is England's northernmost town, set at the mouth of the River Tweed within Elizabethan ramparts, with a long and contested border history.
+It is a settled coastal town, distant from the rest of Northumberland and the nearest English cities.
+Selling from Berwick is done by post, UK-wide, so there is no shop to visit.

 A settled seaside population means the parcels from a town like this lean heavily toward inherited and retirement-era jewellery: plain bands, lockets, brooches and the contents of long-kept jewellery boxes.